America 250 is Closer Than You Think

 Objects from the Cleveland County Historical Collection featured in Voices of the Frontier: Cleveland County on the Eve of Independence.
 Photo taken by Mary Beth Martin.

-I hope you’ll visit Voices of the Frontier and join us for By the People, but I also encourage you to explore beyond museum walls.
-America 250 is happening everywhere — in parks, trails, small museums, historic pathways, and places you may have driven past dozens of times.
+I hope you’ll visit Voices of the Frontier and join us for the exhibit-related programming, which you can find on our website, but I also encourage you to explore beyond museum walls.
+America 250 is happening everywhere — in parks, trails, small museums, historic pathways, music venues, family stories, and places you may have driven past dozens of times.

-Most of us here in Cleveland County are already familiar with important Revolutionary War sites like Kings Mountain National Military Park and Cowpens National Battlefield, so I’m not going to spend time profiling those here — though both are absolutely worth visiting or revisiting during this time of celebrating America 250.
+Most of us here in Cleveland County are already familiar with important Revolutionary War sites like Kings Mountain National Military Park and Cowpens National Battlefield, which are both absolutely worth visiting or revisiting during this time of celebrating America 250.
+I recently took my daughter to Cowpens and we enjoyed walking and learning about the battle on the Battlefield Trail, and we took the extra trail to the Robert Scruggs Cabin, a wonderful example of a mid-1800s homestead that has a distant connection to Earl Scruggs and his family.

 I also highly encourage visits to the Kings Mountain Historical Museum and the Catawba Cultural Center in Rock Hill to gain a deeper understanding of the people and cultures that shaped our region long before and during the Revolutionary era.
 And don’t miss the fall performances of the excellent Liberty Mountain: The Revolutionary Drama at the Joy Theatre in Kings Mountain.

-Beyond these well-known places, I wanted to share a few sites I’ve personally explored over the past several weeks — places where I unexpectedly discovered connections to the American Revolution and the Carolina Backcountry story that surrounds us every day.
+Beyond these well-known places, here are a few sites I’ve personally explored over the past several weeks — places where we discovered connections to the American Revolution and the Carolina Backcountry story that surrounds us every day.

 Carolina Rising Museum – Gaffney, SC